-In those days the kiaps - expatriate patrol officers whose job it was to both administer the government's ordinances as well as maintain order, build collected - looked upon the Highlands sing sing as an opportunity to show their brother officers just how talented the peoples of their particular area were.
+In those days the kiaps - expatriate patrol officers whose job it was to both administer the government's ordinances as well as maintain order, build roads and ensure taxes were collected - looked upon the Highlands sing sing as an opportunity to show their brother officers just how talented the peoples of their particular area were.
 A high degree of competitiveness grew up between the groups.